oriapp/start-js-bot/README.md

 # start-js-bot
-Free code for everyone | Java
+Free code for everyone | JavaScript

 #Do `node .` to start